ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 Files Cpu0ELFObjectWrite.cpp and Cpu0MC*.cpp are the files take care the obj format.
-Most obj code translation are defined by Cpu0InstrInfo.td and Cpu0RegisterInfo.td.
+Most obj code translation about specific instructions are defined by Cpu0InstrInfo.td and Cpu0RegisterInfo.td.
-With these td description, LLVM translate Cpu0 instruction into obj format automatically.
+With these td description, LLVM translate Cpu0 instructions into obj format automatically.